James Grainger

 James Grainger (c.
-1721–1766) was a Scottish doctor, poet and translator.
+1721–1766) was a Scottish medical doctor, poet and translator.
 He settled on St. Kitts from 1759 until his death of a fever on 16 December 1766.
 As a writer, he is best known for his poem The Sugar Cane, which is now valued as an important historical document.

 Early years and military career

 James Grainger was born about 1721 in Duns, Berwickshire, the son of John Grainger, a former tax collector of Cumbrian origin.
 After studying medicine at Edinburgh University, he served as a surgeon's mate with John Hadzor under Harry Pulteney with the Pulteney's Regiment of Foot during the 1745 Rebellion.
 Despite his father having Jacobite sympathies, James had strong Hanoverian views.
 He attained the rank of surgeon in June 1746 and went on to serve in Holland until the end of the War of the Austrian Succession in 1748.
 He remained on the armies rolls for several years, although he appears to have travelled to Italy, probably on leave from the army.
 In 1753 he was in Edinburgh Edinburgh, where he graduated as Doctor of Medicine.
 He sold his army commission and then set up practice in London.